AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 TODO -> need

+TODO try with a faster computer

-The outputs of the four simulations are mixed, but the messages for successfully received ping replies in ``host1`` and ``host3`` are observable.
+The outputs of the four simulations are mixed, but the messages for successfully received ping replies are observable.

+TODO qtenv 4x video rovid...
+van egy ilyen patch hogy a skeleton moduleok mashogy jelennek meg...halvanyabb...ask andras

-We compare the parallel and sequential simulations by plotting the ping round-trip time of ``wiredHost1`` in ``subnetworkA``:
+We compared the parallel and sequential simulations by plotting the ping round-trip time of ``wiredHost1`` in ``subnetworkA``:

 .. figure:: media/rtt.png
    :align: center

-The values match exactly.
+The values match exactly, for the other hosts as well.

+..
+TODO the other hosts match as well

-**TODO** -> lemer hogy mennyi ideig fut -> on such and such computer this is the result -> legalabb legyen 2x gyorsabb
+.. **TODO** -> lemer hogy mennyi ideig fut -> on such and such computer this is the result -> legalabb legyen 2x gyorsabb
+   -> Ryzen 7 4800 32Gb (8 core)(4 used)

+We measured the run time of the sequential and the parallel simulation.
+Using MPI, the simulation ran about 2.5 times faster than the sequential simulation on a Ryzen 7 4800HS 8-core CPU (4 cores were used) and 32 GB RAM.

 .. note:: When the simulations are run in Qtenv, all network nodes are present in all Qtenv windows.
 However, Qtenv uses placeholder modules for those which are not in the partition the Qtenv instance is running.
 These placeholder modules are empty.
 However, one can still observe the messages going between partitions in the Qtenv packet log.